Need a report that reflects how COVID-19 has impacted this market and its growth?

-The report provides key insights on the Turkish residential real estate market, and it focuses on technological developments, trends, and initiatives taken by government in this sector.
-The report sheds a light on the key trends in the market, like factors driving the market, the restraints to the market growth, and opportunities going forward.
-Additionally, the competitive landscape of the residential real estate market of Turkey is depicted through the profiles of key active players.
+The report provides key insights into the Turkish residential real estate market, and it focuses on technological developments, trends, initiatives taken by the government in this sector, and the impact of COVID-19 on the market.
+It also focuses on the market drivers, restraints, etc. Moreover, it analyzes the key players and the competitive landscape present in the Turkish residential real estate market.

-The number of house sales to foreigners has accelerated in Turkey due to legislative amendments that eased citizenship with investment limits for foreigners, campaigns launched by real estate developers and banks, and spiking foreign currency that brought an annual record of 78.4 percent increase in 2018, compared to the previous year.
+The number of house sales to foreigners has accelerated in Turkey due to legislative amendments that eased citizenship with investment limits for foreigners, campaigns launched by real estate developers and banks, and spiking foreign currency that brought an annual record of 78.4% increase in 2021 compared to the previous year.

 According to official sources, the country's most populous city, Istanbul, has continued to be the top choice for foreign buyers.
-Residential property sales to foreigners in the city in September 2019 increased by 7% year-on-year to 1924, compared to 1799 in September 2019.
-On the other hand, when it comes to nationalities, Iraqi citizens continue to top the list of foreign buyers in residential properties.
-Iraq was followed by Iran with 509 units, Russians with 285 units, Afghanistan with 183 units, Saudi Arabia with 157 units, and Germans with 155 units in May 2019.
+Residential property sales to foreigners in the city in September 2021 increased by 25% year-on-year to 2995, compared to 2370 in September 2020.
+On the other hand, when it comes to nationalities, Iranian citizens continue to top the list of foreign buyers of residential properties.
+Iraq was followed by Iran with 7622 units, Russians with 4494 units, Afghanistan with 2508 units, and Germans with 2062 units in 2021.

 To understand key trends, Download Sample Report

-In Turkey, new home sales refer to the first-time sale of a house that was bought through a landownership agreement made between buyers and firms, or persons that build residential.
-New home sales in Turkey averaged 48,758.25 units from 2013 until 2019, reaching an all-time high of 74,815 units in October of 2018 and a record low of 23,265 units in June of 2019.
+In Turkey, new home sales refer to the first-time sale of a house that was bought through a landownership agreement made between buyers and firms or persons that build the property.
+New home sales in Turkey averaged 48,758.25 units from 2013 until 2021, reaching an all-time high of 511682 units in 2019 and a record low of 461523 units in 2021.

 1.1 Study Assumptions